The image shown below will be part of the Analog v. Digital! exhibit at Michael Foley Gallery in New York. This summer show will be open August 16-26.

 I am thrilled to report I’ve been selected as 2017 Artist in Residence at Bernheim Arboretum and Research Forest, in Clermont, Kentucky.
 The forest consists of 14,378 acres of old logged hillsides approaching “old growth” status, and watersheds that run clean.
-I am looking forward to working there to expand my abstract nature imagery in a new ecosystem.
+I am looking forward to expanding my abstract nature imagery in a new ecosystem in the fall.

-I will curate the exhibit wall at Photolab in Berkeley, beginning in May with Andrea McLaughlin, owner of the lab.
+I will curate the exhibit wall at Photolab in Berkeley, beginning in September, with Andrea McLaughlin, owner of the lab.
 Exhibitions there have languished for a while and we are starting a new program to feature the work of regional photo-based artists.
-We anticipate that formal shows will fill the entrance wall, reserving the inside walls for casual showing of work by Photolab’s customers and employees.
-New schedule TBA.
+We anticipate that regularly scheduled formal shows will fill the entrance wall, reserving the inside walls for casual showing of work by Photolab’s customers and employees.
+New schedule TBA at photolaboratory.com.

 PHOTO Fine Art Photography, the gallery I directed, closed the Oakland location at the end of 2015, after five great years.